When you finish this chapter you should be able to

 The distal radioulnar joint is a pivot joint formed by the articulation of the head of the ulna with a small notch on the radius.31 It is held securely by the anterior and posterior radioulnar ligaments.
 The inferior ends of the radius and ulna are bound by an articular, triangular disk that allows radial movement of 180 degrees into supination and pronation.

 The forearm muscles consist of flexors and pronators that are positioned anteriorly and extensors and supinators that lie posteriorly.
 The flexors of the wrist and fingers are separated into superficial muscles and deep muscles (Figure 24–2).
 The deep flexors arise from the ulna, the radius, and the interosseous tissue anteriorly, and the superficial flexors come from the internal humeral condyle.
-The extensors of the wrist and fingers originate on the posterior aspect and the external condyle ...
+The extensors of the wrist and fingers originate on the posterior aspect and the external condyle of the ...